thegeekyb0y/sklearn-cheat/README.md

 ---

-## Data Preprocessing
+# Data Preprocessing

-### Handling Missing Values
+## Handling Missing Values
+### SimpleImputer
-**SimpleImputer**: Fills in missing values using specified strategies such as mean, median, or most frequent.
+Fills in missing values using specified strategies such as mean, median, or most frequent.

 ```python
   from sklearn.impute import SimpleImputer